 In this example, the #1 ranking site has almost 50x the amount of backlinks as the site ranking #3, but it’s not always such a landslide.
 If you are neck-and-neck with your competitor, you may see turbulence as Google continues to adjust based on the “recommendations” it’s seeing for you and your competitor.

-How to fix it: Link building is one of our major service lines for a reason, since building quality backlinks at scale is essentially impossible to do on your own.
+How to fix it: Our link building services are popular for a reason, since building quality backlinks at scale is essentially impossible to do on your own.
 If you’re our customer, this is going to be one of the best ways we can set you up for success if you are seeing turbulence in your rankings.
 We’ve built relationships with publishing networks, journalists, website owners, etc. and we secure you quality and effective backlinks on their site.
 If you don’t have an SEO agency to turn to, it’s time for some serious reach-outs!

 2. Quality Content On Page